wp-plugins/skype-master/readme.txt

 == Upgrade Notice ==

 = 4.0 =
-* IMPORTANT Upgrade to new TechGasp Plugin Frameworkk
+* IMPORTANT Upgrade to new TechGasp Plugin Framework

 = 2.0 =
 * IMPORTANT Upgrade to Stable release